lib-teamwork/ComfyUI_HelloMeme/README.md

 ## 🔆 New Features/Updates
+- ✅ `11/11/2024` Optimized VRAM usage and added `HMVideoSimplePipeline` (`workflows/hellomeme_video_simple_workflow.json`), which doesn’t use Animatediff and can run on machines with less than 12G VRAM.
 - ✅ `11/6/2024` The face proportion in the reference image significantly affects the generation quality.
 We have encapsulated the **recommended image cropping method** used during training into a `CropReferenceImage` Node.
 Refer to the workflows in the `ComfyUI_HelloMeme/workflows directory`: `hellomeme_video_cropref_workflow.json` and `hellomeme_image_cropref_workflow.json`.